shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/5_Angular/Angular-Testing.md

 **debugElement.methods() :-**

 - **`.query() :-`**
-  This will return single html elemnt.
+  This will return single html element.

   **get html element with .query() :-**